 The Lincoln Center for Performing Arts is a massive venue when it comes to live entertainment.
 The Lincoln Center Out-of-Doors has something for everyone: internationally recognized dances, high-level performances, special events and jazz.
 Watch out for Live From Lincoln Center, a program that has famous orchestras and artistes performing.
 Lincoln Center holds about 400 live performances a year, ranging from classical to modern productions.
 And as if that wasn't enough, the Center also hosts many events put on by the Film Society at Lincoln Center.
 There are guided tours on a daily basis that explore the world-renowned Metropolitan Opera House, Avery Fisher Hall, the New York State Theater (home of the New York City Opera) and the Vivian Beaumont Theater.
 During the tour, your guides will entertain you with fascinating stories and give you a glimpse of a rehearsal in progress.

-Any visitor to the Big Apple should spend at least a couple of hours at this The Metropolitan Museum of Art.
-Designed by Richard Morris Hunt, it has more than 1.5 million square feet (139,355 square meters) of exhibition space.
-European paintings on display include works by Monet, Degas, Van Gogh, Cézanne, Titian and Vermeer.
-The Egyptian gallery is unparalleled, while Asian art, sculpture, armory, and photography galleries also vie for your attention.
-During warm weather, the open-air roof garden displays contemporary sculptures.
-Apart from being a treasure trove for art lovers, this museum provides a fun-filled and educational experience for all ages.
+No trip to the Big Apple is complete without a visit to The Metropolitan Museum of Art.
+Designed by Richard Morris Hunt, the museum covers more than 1.5 million square feet (139,355 square meters) of exhibition space.
+European paintings on display include works by Monet, Degas, Van Gogh, Cézanne, Titian, and Vermeer.
+Elsewhere, the Egyptian gallery is endlessly fascinating and Asian art, armory, and photography galleries astound.
+When the weather is nice, you'll even find contemporary sculptures displayed on the open-air roof garden.
+Apart from being a treasure trove for art lovers, The Metropolitan Museum of Art offers a fun-filled and educational experience for all ages.

 Tucked away in Queens is an old-fashioned testament to film and television.
 The actual studios of the one-time Paramount East Coast production house are closed, but the museum provides tours about film making where you can see makeup, costumes and well-known movie sets.
 There are several theaters for film screenings and a gift shop for souvenir hunters.